-Speaking of distribution channels, as we discussed in the Distribution Decisions Tutorial, some marketers will utilize multiple channel partners to handle product distribution.
-When resellers are involved marketers must recognize that all members of the channel will seek to profit when a sale is made.
-If a marketer seeks to sell the product at a certain retail price (e.g., MSRP) then the price charged to the first channel member to handle the product can potentially influence the final selling price.
+Speaking of distribution channels, pricing decisions are potentially impacted by the existence of channel partners that handle product distribution.
+When resellers are involved, marketers must recognize that all members of the channel will seek to profit when a sale is made.
+If a marketer seeks to sell the product at a certain retail price (e.g., MSRP), then the price charged to the first channel member to handle the product can potentially influence the final selling price.
 To see how this can cause problems, assume a marketer sets an MSRP of (US) $1.99 for a product that sells through a distribution channel.
 This channel consists of wholesalers, who must pay the marketer $1.89 to purchase the product, and retailers who in turn buy the product from wholesalers.
-In this example it is unlikely the retailer will sell the product at the MSRP since the wholesaler will add to the $1.89 purchase price and most likely raise the price charged to the retailer to a point that is higher than the MSRP.
+In this example, it is unlikely the retailer will sell the product at the MSRP since the wholesaler will add to the $1.89 purchase price and most likely raise the price charged to the retailer to a point that is higher than the MSRP.
 The retailer in turn will add to their purchase price when selling to consumers.
 In this scenario it is possible the final price to the consumer will be closer to $2.99 than the $1.99 MSRP.
-As this example shows marketers must take care in setting the initial price so that all channel partners feel it is worth their effort to handle the product.
+As this example shows, marketers must take care in setting the initial price so that all channel partners feel it is worth their effort to handle the product.

 Marketers have at their disposal several approaches for setting the initial price which include: